jesscmoore/jekylldemo/_posts/2021-03-02-how-to-setup-jekyll.markdown

 Jekyll is a static site generator for making websites.
 Here are the steps I took to create a website with Jekyll on github pages on Mac Mojave 10.14.6.
 Thanks to Amanda Visconti's less on [Building a static stie with Jekyll and Github Pages][https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages]

+Dynamic websites pull information from a database to populate each webpage, using content management systems like Drupal or Wordpress.
+Static websites do not use a CMS, instead each webpage is created statically using page templates that can be shared across all webpages in your site.
+Jekyll sites are typically quicker as there is no querying of a database to source information for the webpage.
+Jekyll creates static webpages which are hosted like any other website.
+Static pages also allow for easier version control as versions are simply text changes rather than databases changes.

 # Setup

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.